Dhatchayani25/MYSQL/README.md

 The Travel Booking Management System simplifies the travel planning process by integrating customer details, transportation options, destinations, bookings, and payments into a single platform.
 It enhances efficiency, reduces manual effort, and ensures a seamless experience for both users and administrators.
 By leveraging database technology and structured data management, the system delivers faster, more reliable, and enjoyable travel services.

-efficiency, reduces manual effort, and ensures a seamless experience for both users and administrators.
-By leveraging database technology and structured data management, the system delivers faster, more reliable, and enjoyable travel services.
-[11:34 AM, 8/10/2025] 🖤: